 If necessary, reach out to your mediator for assistance.
 On rare occasion, I work with clients who request that I contact their spouse on their behalf.
 In those cases, I send either an email or a letter introducing myself and the mediation process.
 I also invite the spouse to schedule a call to discuss any questions or concerns they may have.

-Just because you want to do something, doesn’t mean that your spouse will as well.
+Just because you want to do something doesn’t mean that your spouse will be convinced as well.
 Focus on how mediation will benefit both of you.
 For example, mediation allows for:

 · Putting your family first